 Bring us the new, old and old school

 What shop would be complete without the basic services for your ride!
-Here is a short list of some of the basics we perform regularly.
-From the basic minor adjustments to complete frame up pro builds, the shop is well equipped to handle any service or repair needs.
-As a full service service repair shop, we can handle all levels of service needs from the newest equipment to the old school classics.
+Here is a short list we perform regularly (there are many more of course).
+From minor adjustments to complete frame up pro builds, the shop is well equipped to handle any service or repair needs.
+As a full service service repair shop, we can handle the newest equipment to the old school classics.
 SRAM, Shimano, and Campagnolo are all welcome!
-We don’t discriminate, and can expertly tune any and all types of systems on your ride!
+We don’t discriminate, and can expertly tune any and all types of systems.

 Brake Pad Replacement or Installation